ryanlanciaux/correspond/README.md

   </Correspondent>
 ```

-- Create Host component using the `Host` container component from `correspond`
+- Create Host component using the `Host` container component from `correspond`.
+This Host depends on the `connectionProps` from the `Correspondent` component above.

 ```javascript
 import { Host } from "correspond";